nodeshift/nodejs-reference-architecture/docs/operations/problem-determination.md

 It is important to be able to investigate problems that occur in production.
 Team members have typically used one of these implementations:
 * existing Application Performance Management offering
-* custom solution leveraging avialable platform tools (for example, those provided by a Cloud provider or OpenShift)
+* custom solution leveraging available platform tools (for example, those provided by a Cloud provider or OpenShift)

 Irrespective of the implementation, the experience of the team is that it is important